sleepyOwl14/proximax-bc-docs/website/static/downloads/README_SDK.md

 ## Documentation and Getting Started

-Get started and learn more about nem2-sdk-<LANGUAGE_NAME>, check the [official documentation][docs].
+Get started and learn more about xpx-chain-sdk-<LANGUAGE_NAME>, check the [official documentation][docs].

 Check SDK reference [here][sdk-ref]

-## nem2-sdk Releases
+## xpx-chain-sdk Releases

-The release notes for the nem2-sdk can be found [here](CHANGELOG.md).
+The release notes for the xpx-chain-sdk can be found [here](CHANGELOG.md).

 ## Contributing

 This project is developed and maintained by <CONTRIBUTORS>.
 Contributions are welcome and appreciated.
-You can find [nem2-sdk on GitHub][self];
+You can find [xpx-chain-sdk on GitHub][self];
 Feel free to start an issue or create a pull request.
 Check [CONTRIBUTING](CONTRIBUTING.md) before start.

 ## Getting help